technorabilia/build-synouidmod/README.md

 You can copy this file to the directory ````/usr/local/sbin```` on your Synology.

-# Access the build enviroment
+# Access the build environment
 After the build, you can access the build environment with the following ````docker run```` command.
 ````
 $ docker run -it --rm --name synobuild synobuild